rchampeimont/transition-stories/CFI’s Downfall into Transphobia.md

 For each article, I only provided the content—omitting the title, author, and date—to reduce the risk of bias from ChatGPT recognizing the author’s known stance.

 In most cases, I agreed with ChatGPT’s classification, but there were a few instances where I disagreed (see my Excel file if you’re curious [[11](CFI_analysis/CFI%20trans%20articles%20analysis.xlsx)]).
 Still, I decided to use ChatGPT’s output for the analysis to avoid bias from my own perspective—even though I strongly believe it got some classifications wrong.
-However, its misjudgments were never between anti-trans and supportive; they were always between neutral and either anti-trans or supportive.
+However, its misjudgments were never between _anti-trans_ and _supportive_; they were always between _neutral_ and either _anti-trans_ or _supportive_.

 Ultimately, whether you agree with my assessment or ChatGPT’s, **the overall picture remains the same—the results are nearly identical**.